unofficial-skills/Alpha-Tube/README.md

 [![Discord](https://img.shields.io/discord/735427271267188758)](https://discord.gg/Ye2a4UY)

+This page is hosted at https://andrewstech.me/youtube-alexa-edition/

 ©ANDREWSTECH & ©UNOFFICIAL-SKILLS

 YouTube and the YouTube logo are registered trademarks of Google LLC.

-Page last updated: 1st of August 2020.
+Page last updated: 9st of August 2020.